 The only thing tethering you to a desk is power, and you can solve that with a battery pack, provided you can find one strong enough to power the Pi and the screen.
 The minimum you need for the Pi is 5V and 2 Amps.
 You’ll probably find the monitor needs about the same.
 Powering a screen from a battery pack is possible but not without some electronics knowledge; you can’t run both from the same supply without a bit of soldering.

 One solution to go power lead-free is to find a battery-powered monitor.
 But be warned; battery life is lower the bigger the screen.
-Try a black and white screen or even one of those small 3.5 inch screens which sit on top of a RasPi case like this one.
+Try a black and white screen or even one of those small 3.5 inch screens which sit on top of a RasPi case.

 If you have any experience writing on the RasPi, please share your thoughts in the comments below.